hzoo/TwitchPlaysX/README.md

 - Clone the repo: `git clone https://github.com/hzoo/TwitchPlaysX.git`
 - Install `node_modules` in the TwitchPlaysX folder: `npm install`
 - If Linux: install [xdotool](http://www.semicomplete.com/projects/xdotool/): `apt-get install xdotool`
-- If Windows: install [python] and [python win32]
+- If Windows: install [python] and [python win32] (with corresponding versions)

 ## Setup

-- Start the program you are going to be sending keys to: (VisualBoyAdvance, Desmume)
+- Start the program you are going to be sending keys to: (VisualBoyAdvance, Notepad)
+- Append environment variables or modify `config.js` if you need to change the options: `TWITCH_CHANNEL=mychannelhere npm start`
 - Run the server with `npm start`
-- Append environment variables if you need to change the options: `TWITCH_CHANNEL=mychannelhere npm start`

 ---

-- Or modify `config.js` at the root of this project
+### Config

 - `CONFIG_PROGRAM_NAME`: Find out the title of the window that you will be sending key inputs to (may need to check Task Manager to find out)
     - Example: `VisualBoyAdvance`, `Desmume`
         - For `notepad.exe` it would be "Notepad" or "Untitled - Notepad".
         - If you want to test that the key's are sending correctly, run `npm test` with Notepad opened to see if it sends a key to it.
 - `TWITCH_CHANNEL`: the Twitch channel you want to listen for messages on (`twitchplayspokemon`)
 - Depending on the program, you may need to change the controls (in `defaultKeyMap` in `keyHandler.js`, `keys.py` for windows)

 ### Misc